Abhi-112358/Engima/README.md

 #Enigma

-Source/Skeleton Code: CS61B: Data Structures
+Source/Skeleton Code: UC Berkeley's CS61B: Data Structures

+The project is based on the historical Enigma machine used by the German military during World War II to encrypt their communications

-To run,
+To run:
+1. Clone Repository
+2.